MarketSquare/robotframework-style-guide/Resources/vertical_spacing.md

 ```

-## Spacing After Sections

-There should be 2 lines of white space after the last line of each section, except the last section of the file.

-The last section of a file should have 1 line of white space.

 ## Spacing After Keywords

 There should be 1 line of white space after the last line in a keyword code block.